Club founded in 1955 - 65 years young

-Details kindly provided by Mike Leek, OBE, President of Shirley Golf Club
+Details kindly provided by Mike Leek, OBE, Former President of Shirley Golf Club

 "What on earth would cause a group of fairly sensible Jewish businessmen, lawyers and other gentlemen bid for a pony-racing track in order to transform it into a golf course?"